-The Joint Committee's financial performance for the year ended 31 March 2011 is as set out in the Comprehensive Income and Expenditure Statement and it's financial position is as set out in the Balance Sheet and Cash Flow Statement.
+The Joint Committee's financial performance for the year ended 31 March 2012 is as set out in the Comprehensive Income and Expenditure Statement and it's financial position is as set out in the Balance Sheet and Cash Flow Statement.

-These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2010/11 (the Code) and the Department of the Environment Accounts Direction, Circular LG 11/11 dated 20 May 2011.
+These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2011/12 (the Code) and the Department of the Environment Accounts Direction, Circular LG 10/12 dated 25 May 2012.
 It is the purpose of this foreword to explain, in an easily understandable way the financial facts in relation to the Joint Committee.
-Comparative figures have been restated where necessary to take account of changes in accounting requirements as a result of the introduction of the Code.

-This Statement of Accounts explains the Joint Committee's finances during the financial year 2010/11 and its financial position at the end of that year.
+This Statement of Accounts explains the Joint Committee's finances during the financial year 2011/12 and its financial position at the end of that year.
 It follows approved accounting standards and is necessarily technical in parts.